About Us

 What We Do

-The Exceptional Foundation of Atlanta seeks to provide a solution to this serious and growing problem by creating an inclusive community built around social, recreational, and volunteer activities.
+Exceptional Futures seeks to provide a solution to this serious and growing problem by creating an inclusive community built around social, recreational, and volunteer activities.